São José do Norte, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types C and N. Take care to find the correct type.
-Most adapters available are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and N. Take care to get the right type.
+A lot of adapters available are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most places.

 Power bank for devices